 Bathroom?: No

-Dog-Friendly: Must be on leash
+Dog-Friendly: Must be on a leash

 Pass/Permit: No

-1. Cathedral Rock
+Cathedral Rock Trail

-What to bring for Sedona Hiking
+What to Bring for Sedona Hikes in Winter

 Hiking is hiking, but there are extra precautions that should be taken when hiking in a hot, dry and sunny area such as temperate semi-arid climate.
+Since I flew into Arizona from Washington for this hiking trip I packed all of my clothes and gear into carry-ons.
+If you want to fly with camping gear, you can read how here.

 Clothes to pack for hiking in sedona